GOLEMWORKS/GOLEMWORKS/README.md

 - 👋 Hi, I’m @GOLEMWORKS, or Vladimir
-- 👀 I’m interested in game development on Unity and WEB-development on .NET platform
+- 👀 I’m interested in game development and WEB-development on .NET platform
-- 🌱 I’m currently learning C#, ASP .NET Core MVC and Blazor Server.
-Trying to do something playeable on Unity, С++ and many more
+- 🌱 I’m currently learning C#, ASP .NET Core MVC and Blazor apps.
+Trying to do something playeable by myself or on popular game engines.
 - 💞️ I’m looking to collaborate on IDK, someone :D
 - 📫 How to reach me: Discord Server - https://discord.gg/cDBXbAWSp9
 <!---